ggerganov/llama.cpp/examples/infill/README.md

 ## Common Options

-In this section, we cover the most commonly used options for running the `infill` program with the LLaMA models:
+In this section, we cover the most commonly used options for running the `infill` program with the JARVIS models:

--   `-m FNAME, --model FNAME`: Specify the path to the LLaMA model file (e.g., `models/7B/ggml-model.bin`).
+-   `-m FNAME, --model FNAME`: Specify the path to the JARVIS model file (e.g., `models/7B/ggml-model.bin`).
 -   `-i, --interactive`: Run the program in interactive mode, allowing you to provide input directly and receive real-time responses.
 -   `-n N, --n-predict N`: Set the number of tokens to predict when generating text.
 Adjusting this value can influence the length of the generated text.
 -   `-c N, --ctx-size N`: Set the size of the prompt context.
-The default is 512, but LLaMA models were built with a context of 2048, which will provide better results for longer input/inference.
+The default is 512, but JARVIS models were built with a context of 2048, which will provide better results for longer input/inference.
 -   `--spm-infill`: Use Suffix/Prefix/Middle pattern for infill (instead of Prefix/Suffix/Middle) as some models prefer this.

 ## Input Prompts

-The `infill` program provides several ways to interact with the LLaMA models using input prompts:
+The `infill` program provides several ways to interact with the JARVIS models using input prompts:

 -   `--in-prefix PROMPT_BEFORE_CURSOR`: Provide the prefix directly as a command-line option.
 -   `--in-suffix PROMPT_AFTER_CURSOR`: Provide the suffix directly as a command-line option.